SalomePlatform/adao/doc/en/ref_algorithm_LinearityTest.rst

     pair :math:`(X,U)`.

 The general optional commands, available in the editing user interface, are indicated in :ref:`section_ref_assimilation_keywords`.
-In particular, the optional command "*AlgorithmParameters*" allows to choose the specific options, described hereafter, of the algorithm.
-See :ref:`section_ref_options_AlgorithmParameters` for the good use of this command.
+Moreover, the parameters of the command "*AlgorithmParameters*" allow to choose the specific options, described hereafter, of the algorithm.
+See :ref:`section_ref_options_Algorithm_Parameters` for the good use of this command.

 The options of the algorithm are the following: